Inertial Profiler Certification Program (IPCP)

 - For RETURNING OPERATORS, the certification process will consist of operator practical test and equipment certification.

-- RETURNING OPERATORS must be recertified in the month of expiration of their certification.
+- RETURNING OPERATORS must be recertified in or prior to the month of expiration of their certification.
 If there is no scheduled date for certification in the month of expiration, certification test should be taken in the next available month.
-If you fail to take the test in the month of expiration or the next available month as stated above, you will no longer be considered as a RETURNING OPERATOR.
-You will be considered as a FIRST TIME OPERATOR and will have to follow the process for FIRST TIME OPERATOR.
+If the operator fails to take the test in the month of expiration or the next available month as stated above, the operator will no longer be considered as a RETURNING OPERATOR.
+Operator will be considered as a FIRST TIME OPERATOR and will have to follow the process for FIRST TIME OPERATOR.

 **Schedule is subject to change due to inclement weather and as conditions warrant